godotengine/godot-docs/tutorials/mesh_generation_with_heightmap_and_shaders.rst

 .. image:: /img/9_Blender_UV_editor.png

-Select all the vertices again ("A") then in the UV button, select "Export UV Layout".
+Select all the vertices again ("A") then in the UV menu, select "Export UV Layout".

 .. image:: /img/10_Blender_exportUV.png